Skip to main content Link Search Menu Expand Document (external link)

 Detailed Learning Objectives

-• Understand the Concept of a Virtual Processor
+• Explain the Concept of a Virtual Processor

 • Explain the operational model where each process perceives itself as operating on a dedicated machine.